alttch/eva3/doc/items.rst

 Important: the sensor error may be set even if the sensor is disabled.
 It means that the disabled sensor may be switched to "error" and then to "work" mode by the system itself.
 Why it works that way?
-According to the logic of the system, the sensor error is an emergency situation that should affect it's status even if it is disabled and requires an immediate attention of the user.
+According to the logic of the system, the sensor error is an emergency situation that should affect its status even if it is disabled and requires an immediate attention of the user.
 If you want the sensor not to respond to the external state updates - set it to the :doc:`virtual state<virtual>`